 An understandable response to a totally lame situation…

-But how does refusing to forgive make you feel?
+But how does being so angry about it make you feel?

 What if I could show you a completely different way of viewing everything, like looking through a pair of magic, pink binoculars?